Minimal logic: Relation to intuitionistic logic

 The principle of explosion is valid in intuitionistic logic and expresses that to derive any and all propositions, one may do this by deriving any absurdity.
 In minimal logic, this principle does not axiomatically hold for arbitrary propositions.
 As minimal logic represents only the positive fragment of intuitionistic logic, it is a subsystem of intuitionistic logic and is strictly weaker.
+Both logics have the disjunction property.

+With explosion for negated statements, full explosion is equivalent to its special case $((\neg B) \land \neg(\neg B))\to B$.
+The latter can be phrased as double negation elimination for rejected propositions, $\neg B \to(\neg \neg B\to B)$.
 Formulated concisely, explosion in intuitionistic logic exactly grants particular cases of the double negation elimination principle that minimal logic does not have.